zhukv98/DroneRadarMap/README.md

 Security sensitive locations are highlighted in different colors to show the restriction levels.

-THe weather is clear in the user's location.
+The weather is clear in the user's location.

+#### Examples
+1.1

+#### Given
 ## Class Diagram

 ## Class Diagram Description
-#### MainActivity:
-The first screens the user sees.
+#### MainActivity: The first screens the user sees.
 It will be a map with weather radar to show the current positions of rain, ice/snow, and winds.
 ## Product Backlog

 ## Scrum Roles